matkuki/ExCo/README.md

 - 'Function wheel' for quick access to most of Ex&#46;Co&#46;'s functionality
 - Integrated Python single/multi-line REPL (Read-Eval-Print Loop) for direct access/manipulation of each editor window text and all other functionality
 - Text diffing (also between editor windows)
-- Execute Terminal shell commands directly from the REPL (Windows or GNU/Linux)
+- Execute Terminal/Shell commands directly from the REPL (Windows or GNU/Linux)
 - Ability to add your custom Python functions
 - Language syntax highlighting: Python, Nim, C/C++, JavaScript, C#, Ruby, ...
 - Code tree displaying for: